 A ‘volunteer’ has the right to access independent legal advice and they are free to leave the police station unless they are arrested.
 If the decision is taken to arrest the suspect, a police officer must inform the custody officer, then they are obliged to inform the volunteer that they are under arrest, essentially preventing them from leaving the police station.

-What’s the difference between a standard interview and a voluntary interview?
+What’s the difference between a standard interview and a voluntary interview according to UK law?

 Traditionally, criminal suspects were arrested and held in police custody for interview.
 If the police decide they want to speak to a suspect without arresting them, they will be invited for a voluntary interview.
 As such, the key difference between a standard interview and a voluntary interview is the fact that the suspect is not under arrest at the time they are asked to attend the interview.